Anyline/anyline-ocr-cordova-module/README.md

 - Cordova [Documentation]( https://documentation.anyline.com/toc/platforms/cordova/getting_started.html)
 - Newest Anyline Cordova [Release Notes](https://documentation.anyline.com/toc/platforms/cordova/release_guide/index.html)

+## Attention - Update to AndroidX!

+As of version 19 (March 2020), Anyline will use <b>AndroidX</b> libraries, which may lead to conflicts in case you are still using support libraries.
+Please consider updating your project to also use AndroidX, as we will not have support for conflicts caused by these dependencies.

 ## Update to >= 5.0

 If you use this plugin with a equal or greater version then 5.0, you can use our new Anyline structure, which will provide the whole